An introduction to basic surveying principles, techniques, instruments and computational procedures.

 - In the lectures we cover basic survey theory.
 The weekly calculation tutorial complements the lecture material.
 Within this calculation tutorial, a problem set is provided, and the student will require a basic mathematical calculator to work through problems.
 Every week there is a 3-hour practical session.
 The survey fieldwork in this practical brings the lecture theory and the tutorial calculation skills into practice in a survey field setting.
 The majority of these practicals are held around the School of Surveying on the surrounding grounds.

-A course reader must be purchased at the start of semester (approximately $25), which contains all of the lectures, tutorials and practicals.
-This is purchased from the School of Surveying office.
+A course reader must be purchased (for approximately $25) at the start of semester from the School of Surveying office.
+The reader contains all of the lectures, tutorials and practicals.

 There is a textbook that is highly recommended - 'Surveying for Engineers', Uren & Price, 5th ed.
 2010.
 This book, or any survey book for that matter, will strongly reinforce the survey theory and provide for much greater understanding of the material.
 Survey textbooks can either be purchased or found at any library.